 Lila had fallen in love with her right away, as soon as she saw her shivering in the snow.
 A frightened six year old who did not speak for a long time but when she did her light, sing song voice was a delight to hear.
-Some how, some way, the child assuaged the tiny yet eternal yearning for the home Lila once knew where everyone had anything and no one had everything.
-As she graw, so did Lila's devotion.
-Perhaps her own childlessness accounted for it.
-Most of all she wanted to protect her-keep her away from the corruption so natural to Sorrow, but mostly to build a wall between her and the blacksmith.

-In his presence there was a hunger in Floren's eyes that Lila recognized as once her own.
+Some how, some way, the child assuaged the tiny yet eternal yearning for the home Lila once knew where everyone had anything and no one had everything. barres Perhaps her own childlessness accounted for her devotion.
+Most of all she wanted to protect her-keep her away from the corruption so natural to Sorrow)-but most recently to build a wall between her and the blacksmith.
+Since his coming there was a hunger in Floren's eyes that Lila recognized as once her own.
 A bleating desire beyond sense, without conscience.
 The young body speaking in its only language its sole reason for life on earth.
-And there was no too shiney, way too tall, both arrogant and skilled, Lila alone can the peril but one to complain to.
-Mistress was flush with happiness and Sir behaved as though the blacksmith was his brother.
+When he arrived-too shiny, way too tall, both arrogant and skilled-Lila alone saw the peril but there was no one to complain to.
+Mistress was silly with happiness because her husband was there, and Sir behaved as though the blacksmith was his brother.
 Lila had seen them bending their heads over lines drawn in dirt.
-Another time she saw Sir slice a green apple, this left boot raised on a rock, his mouth working along with his hands; the smithy nodding, looking intently at his employer.
-The Sir, as nonchalantly as you please, tipped a slice of apple on his knife and offered it to the blacksmith who, just as nonchalantly, took it and put it in his mouth.
-So Lila feet she was the only one alert to the changes sure to come, the breakdown.
+Another time she saw Sir slice a green apple, his left boot raised on a rock, his mouth working along with his hands; the smithy nodding, looking intently at his employer.
+Then Sir, as nonchalantly as you please, tipped a slice of apple on his knife and offered it to the blacksmith who, just as nonchalantly, took it and put it in his mouth.
+So Lila knew she was the only one alert to breakdown stealing toward them.